-ECMLPKDD Workshop on Automating Data Science (ADS)
+ECMLPKDD Workshop on Automating Data Science (ADS2021)

 This ECMLPKDD workshop wants to bring together researchers from all areas concerned with data science in order to study whether, to what extent, and how data science can be automated.
 It will focus on the following Data Science topics:

 Merging the preparation of data into the statistical learning